bitsdiegozea/InstagramClone/Readme.md

 # Instagram Clone

-### this project is a basic instagram clone with some visual features from twitter made in jetpack compose
+### this project is a basic instagram clone with some visual features from instagram made in jetpack compose

 ## Demo